 You can choose the algorithm type that the automl engine will use.
 The more you select, the longer is the train.
-All the selected algorithm will be used in blend
+All the selected algorithm will be used in blend you can select Naive Bayes Model

 Note that only if: